 - Fast load speed — see below

-You might think that, in order to produce the best possible site, you need to have all of the best little widgets and the coolest, newest attachments.
+You might think that, in order to produce the best possible site, you need to have all of the best little widgets and the coolest, newest attachments, such as a feedback widget to learn what your visitors think.
 Well, there’s a time and a place for those kinds of things in many different websites, but you want to keep things pretty simple for the most part.
 In terms of productivity and getting the right results, you want to ensure you don’t overdo it and just stick to your fundamental goal, which is converting your target market.
 Check out that process below.

 7. Get insights from professionals